BramTeurlings/3DGameBridgeGUI/game_bridge_installer/src/GameBridgeInstaller/readme.md

 # Game Bridge Installer
-A project for installing Game Bridge and all its dependencies using a simple graphical user interface (GUI) and mininal user input.
+A project for installing Game Bridge and all its dependencies using a simple graphical user interface (GUI) and minimal user input.

 ## Instructions
 * Unzip the "Game Bridge Installer" file in an isolated folder anywhere on your computer or on an external drive.
-* Run the "GameBridgeInstaller.exe" file
+* Run the "GameBridgeInstaller.exe" file.
 * Enter a path to the desired game's executable (.exe) file in the input field.
-* Select the game's graphics API
+* Select the game's graphics API:
     * DirectX 9*
     * DirectX 10/11/12 (Using DXGI)*
     * OpenGL (Not supported at the moment)